Bharat Bandh on April 10: Centre issues advisory, asks states to beef up security

 While the April 2 Bharat Bandh was called by groups opposing the alleged dilution of SC/ST (prevention of of atrocities) Act by a Supreme Court order, tomorrows protest is being reportedly called by people opposed to caste-based reservations in jobs and education.

-he Bharat Bandh, called by Dalit groups on April 2 to protest the Supreme Court verdict on SC, ST (Prevention of Atrocities) Act, claimed nine lives.
+The Bharat Bandh, called by Dalit groups on April 2 to protest the Supreme Court verdict on SC, ST (Prevention of Atrocities) Act, claimed nine lives.
 Maximum violence was reported from Madhya Pradesh and Uttar Pradesh.

 Tomorrow's Bharat Bandh call has allegedly been given ahead of the birth anniversary of Dr BR Ambedkar on April 14.